asamerh4/ansible-mesos/README.md

 The following steps could be seen as an end-to-end tutorial from preparing a control host to bootstrap a cluster within the cloud and to the actual interesting part: `writing eo spark-workflows in scala.`

 ## pre step 1: where is the input eo data?
-this step is completely decoupled from the whole cluster/spark/mesos/kubernetes... stuff.
+This step is completely decoupled from the whole cluster/spark/mesos/kubernetes... stuff.
 Copy your eo-data to the Cloud-provider's object-storage.
 This is in all cases some form/derivate of `S3`
 - the copy process itself should be done using e.g. aws-cli, which also works really well for OTC-S3
 - when trying to upload huge amounts (+100TB) of data, consider alternative approaches, like exposing your data to some https-get endpoint, use datahubs like `code-de` or `esa sentinel sci hubs`  and pull this data from within the cloud (e.g. from an ingestion batch-system like in [asamerh4/sentinel3-s3-ingestion-pipeline](https://github.com/asamerh4/sentinel3-s3-ingestion-pipeline)).
 Some cloud providers offer import/export appliances (e.g. AWS-snowball), but that's another story
 - try to structure your data within a S3-bucket with meaningful and human readable `spatiotemporal indexes`.